openshift/pagerduty-short-circuiter/README.md

 ```
 pdcli oncall
 ```
-This will list all the Oncalls for each Escalation policy of **Platform-SRE** team by default.

-You can choose to see the Oncalls for all teams on PagerDuty using **All Teams Oncall** on the interactive window.

-To view your next Oncall schedule, use **Your Next Oncall Schedule** on the interactive window.

 ### Oncall View Navigation

 By default, all the escalations and Oncalls are displayed for team **Platform-SRE** in the main view.

+You can choose to the Oncalls for each Escalation for all teams on PagerDuty using **All Teams Oncall**.

+To view your Oncall schedule, use **Your Next Oncall Schedule**.

 | Action                                                         | Key                           | Comment                                                                |
 |----------------------------------------------------------------|-------------------------------|------------------------------------------------------------------------|